SkoolNotes/Taproot/2020PHYS201/KBhPHYS201MagneticSolids.md

 - When a magnetic field is applied, the electrons align with the direction of the magnetic field.
 - Upon removal of the magnetic field, the electrons get randomly spun again

+Ferromagnetic Fields

+- Unpaired electrons already partially align to each other
+-